Great French Wine Blight: Prize

 The French government had offered over 320,000 Francs as a reward to whoever could discover a cure for the blight.
 Having reportedly been the first to suggest the possibility of using the resistant American rootstock, Leo Laliman tried to claim the money, but the French government refused to award it, with the rationale that he had not cured the blight, but rather stopped it from occurring.
 However, there may have been other reasons for the government denying Laliman the prize: he was mistrusted by several notable parties, and he was thought by many to have originally introduced the pest.

 Present day

 There is still no remedy, as such, for the Phylloxera, or the disease it brings with it, and it still poses a substantial threat to any vineyard not planted with grafted rootstock.
 There is only one European grape vine known to be resistant to the Phylloxera, the Assyrtiko vine, which grows on the volcanic Greek island of Santorini; however there is speculation that the actual source of this resistance may arise from the volcanic ash in which the vines grow, and not from the vine itself.

-There still exist some vines which have been neither grafted nor destroyed by phylloxera, including some owned by Bollinger.
+There still exist some vines which have been neither grafted nor destroyed by phylloxera, including some owned by Bollinger and Quinta do Noval, in Portugal.